What you need to know before applying for a job

 What Accommodation do I get?

 It could be a live-in job – which means you will get a room normally with its own bathroom on a shared or sole basis.
 Otherwise the accommodation can vary from a tiny studio to a huge shared staff house.
 There are pros and cons to living-in and each person has their own views on it.
-Accommodation is usually basic but you will be at work or on the slopes which is why you are there!
+Accommodation is usually basic but don't worry - you will be at work or on the slopes so really won't matter!

 Do I need insurance for the season?